 To represent, or not to represent, that is the question…

-The National League made it crystal clear that a bat will be added to its roster, and when you look at the above statistics, it becomes equally as clear that Puig has every right to be voted in.
+The National League made it crystal clear that an additional bat will make the roster.
+When you look at the above statistics, it becomes equally as clear that Puig has deserves to be voted in.

-Even though the end result of the All-Star game counts, this is still an event for the fans – and baseball fans are going to want to see a player this exciting on the field against the game’s best.
+Even though the end result of the All-Star game counts, this is still an event for the fans.
+Baseball fans are going to want to see a player this exciting on the field against the game’s best.

 Fans are not going to care about how many at bats he has had.
 This is a “What have you done for me lately?” world that we live in.

-Major League Baseball has presented us with a list that will almost unknowingly nudge most fans in the direction of Puig’s name.
+Major League Baseball has presented us with a list that will almost unknowingly nudge most fans in the direction of Puig.
 There simply is no Tebow-like figure to unseat him.

-So, get ready for the fireworks, because with the competition above, it appears to be a good bet that Puig will be the winner by the time the vote ends on Thursday afternoon (July 11 at 4pm ET).
+So, get ready for the fireworks.
+Because with the competition above, it’s a safe bet that Puig will be the winner when the voting ends on Thursday (July 11 at 4pm ET).

 Puig has my vote.
 My dancin’ shoes are already on.